nipphittt17/HR-Data-ETL-Pipeline/README.md

 **2. 2021.06_job_profile_mapping.txt**
 <br> Columns: Department, Job_title, Job_Profile, Compensation, Level, Bonus %

+All text files are stored in *dags/dataset/* directory.

 ## Data model
 Based on the raw data, an entiry relationship diagram was designed to ensure optimal organization and efficiency in data retrieval and analysis.
 The schema is depicted below: